 End of year reporting is about to get a whole lot busier thanks to a new regulation – The European Single Electronic Format (ESEF) – which will see annual reports ‘go digital’.
-Despite Brexit, main-market listed businesses will still need to comply with the regulation which requires them to create, tag and publish a glossy report online in addition to producing their usual annual financial report.
+Main-market listed businesses in the UK will need to comply with the regulation which requires them to create, tag and publish a glossy report online in addition to producing their usual annual financial report.

 What is ESEF?